gustavoSo3/gustavoSo3/README.md

 A real-time IoT traffic light system using **Arduino**, **AWS**, and **machine learning** to manage traffic and pedestrian safety.

 ### 🎓 [UniversityWork](https://github.com/gustavoSo3/UniversityWork)
-Collection of academic projects — includes everything from web apps to C-based systems and ML experiments.
+Collection of academic projects, includes everything from web apps to C-based systems and ML experiments.

 ---